ncphillips/blog/content/post/front-matter-templates.md

 ### Change the field type in the UI

-For example, going from tags to an image gallery.
+For example, change type from a list of tags to an image gallery.
 [See full list of available fields](https://forestry.io/docs/setting-up-a-site/front-matter-templates/#field-types).

 ![/uploads/2017/02/13/field-type-1.gif](/uploads/2017/02/13/field-type-1.gif)